spsforks/QB64-Wiki/STRIG.md

 * **There will not be an error if you try to read too many device axis or buttons!**

+## Example(s)
-*Example:* Displays the input from 3 joysticks, all with dual sticks and 3 buttons.
+ Displays the input from 3 joysticks, all with dual sticks and 3 buttons.

 ```vb